Solarite

 Important: All browsers require web component tag names to contain at least one dash (e.g., my-component, not mycomponent).
 This is a standard requirement for custom elements.

 Since these are just regular web components, they can define the connectedCallback() and disconnectedCallback() methods that will be called when they're added and removed from the DOM, respectively.
-These functions are only supported for web components and not regular elements.

 Rendering